phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 ## Configurable cache parameters
 ### Size
-1. The size of the cache and the size of a single line (both in bytes) can be set in run-time during a call to the `cache_init` function.
+1. The size of the cache line (in bytes) and the number of the lines can be set in run-time during a call to the `cache_init` function.
 These paremeters cannot be reconfigured once set.

-2. `size` has to be a multiple of `lineSize`, the `size` to `lineSize` ratio has to be a multiple of the number of ways in a set (`LIBCACHE_NUM_WAYS`).
+2. The number of cache lines has to be divisible by [associativity](#associativity).

 ### Associativity
-The number of ways in a set (i.e. the number of lines) is defined in a form of a macro directive `LIBCACHE_NUM_WAYS`.
+The number of ways in a set (i.e. the number of lines in a set) is defined in a form of a macro directive `LIBCACHE_NUM_WAYS`.
 The value is set to 4 by default as it was deemed suitable for typical uses.
 <br /><br />
 Other common associativities are 1 (a fully associative cache), 2, 4 and 8.
 Larger sets and higher associativity lead to fewer cache conflicts and lower miss rates at the expense of hardware cost.